Punktum-dk/epp-service-specification/README.md

 See also [`contact_validated`](#dkhmcontact_validated).

-The procedures for ID-control are [described on the DK Hostmaster DK website][DKHMIDENT].
+The procedures for ID-control are [described on the Punktum dk DK website][DKHMIDENT].

 <a id="dkhmrequestednsadmin"></a>